Wednesday, May 23rd

 2. Ktinim Chozrim (Returning Minors) will be eligible for coverage after presenting their Teudat Zakaut (Oleh Certificate) at the local branch of Bituach Leumi.

-3. Olim who are currently making Aliyah but previously held Temporary Resident status (A-1) will be entitled to coverage and will not be subject to Section 58.
+3. Olim who are currently making Aliyah but previously held Temporary Resident status (A-1).
 A final decision regarding eligibility will be made by Bituach Leumi.
 We recommend that you purchase private health insurance before your arrival and maintain this coverage until your eligibility is determined by Bituach Leumi.

-In order to sign up for Kupat Cholim, bring the following documents to the Machleket Gviya (Payment Department) at the local branch of Bituach Leumi.
+If you held an A-1 visa in the past and you wish to sign up for Kupat Cholim, bring the following documents to the Machleket Gviya (Payment Department) at the local branch of Bituach Leumi:

 • Teudat Zehut (Israeli ID card)